Nick-Barua/Advanced-Multi-Modal-Sensor-Fusion-System-for-Detecting-Falling-Humans/README.md

 ### Figure 6 — Comparative TPR by Environmental Condition
 ![Comparative TPR Chart](Figure_6.png)
 *AFODS vs. baseline system True Positive Rate across all four environmental conditions.
 AFODS maintains >95% TPR throughout; the baseline collapses to 21.4% at night and 32.1% in fog.*
+> 📝 **Note on Published PDF:** Due to a layout rendering glitch by the publisher in the final printed PDF of the manuscript, the chart axes and numeric labels in the journal's article layout were shifted out of alignment.
+The underlying experimental data is completely and correctly preserved in **Table 1** of the published paper and is accurately displayed in the corrected chart above.
 ---

 ## 📦 Zenodo Data Archives